Crystal-Nest/harvest-with-ease/README.md

 ![Issues](https://raw.githubusercontent.com/crystal-nest/mod-fancy-assets/main/github/issues.svg)[![GitHub](https://raw.githubusercontent.com/crystal-nest/mod-fancy-assets/main/github/github.svg)](https://github.com/crystal-nest/harvest-with-ease/issues)

 ---

 ## **Description**

 Harvesting crops is such a pain, breaking them all to get the drops and then having to replant each one.
 Well, not anymore!
-With this mod you can just right click on your crops to harvest them and leaving a new plant to grow!
+With this mod you can just right-click on your crops to harvest them and leaving a new plant to grow!
 It's also compatible with **any** modded crops, to ease your mind of one more thing!

 ***Note:***
-*Altough it's stated that the mod is required on both sides, it can be safely installed server-side only and still work.*
+*Although it's stated that the mod is required on both sides, it can be safely installed server-side only and still work.*
-*However when a client that does not have the mod connects to a server that does, and the player tries to harvest a crop while holding a block, it cause block flashing.
+*However when a client that does not have the mod connects to a server that does, and the player tries to harvest a crop while holding a block, it causes block flashing.
 The only way to prevent this glitch is to set `require hoe` to `true`.*

 ## **Features**

 - Right-click to harvest any crop, works with both Vanilla and modded out of the box!
   ![Harvesting wheat](https://raw.githubusercontent.com/crystal-nest/mod-fancy-assets/main/harvest-with-ease/wheat.gif)
 - Works on nether warts and cocoa beans too!